 - In the left navigation under 1-1 Coaching, click Player card.

 In this article

-Use the player card to identify Flow data points where you'd like to seek additional context Combine data-driven insights with the context your users have about their work to make your 1:1s more productive.
+Use Player card to identify Flow data points where you'd like additional context.
+Combine data-driven insights with user context to make your 1:1s more productive.

-If you're a manager, scrum master, or team lead, the player card report helps you:
+If you're a manager, scrum master, or team lead, Player card helps you:

 - Understand an individual's strengths in relation to their teams.

 - Identify areas of improvement for your engineers.